Among the most commonly-used change and improvement methodologies are Lean, Six Sigma, Process Reengineering and hybrid methodologies.

 The Lean Six Sigma methodology should be considered for its component parts and applied as appropriate for the Lean and Six Sigma elements.

-The Organisational Redesign approach of XeP3 should be considered when you need to address structure, role and process.
+The Organisational Redesign approach should be considered when you need to address structure, role and process.
 It is also highly applicable to transformational systems implementations.
-Essentially where the change is multi-dimensional (process, system, role and structure) then more sophisticated methods such as XeP3 should be applied.
+Essentially where the change is multi-dimensional (process, system, role and structure) then more sophisticated methods should be applied.

-The Organisational Redesign method (XeP3) has one of the richest case study sets available.
+The Organisational Redesign method has one of the richest case study sets available.
 It has been applied in almost all industries that come to mind.
-For examples please refer to the Bevington Group web site or contact us for a case study booklet.
+For examples please refer to our website.

 Each of the methods discussed has its strengths and weaknesses, however, no single method is appropriate to all challenges.
 Organisational change techniques have developed enormously over the last 30 years.
 The correct selection of techniques can lead to extremely positive results for the enterprise and its customers.